Token Swapping on Trees: Conclusions and Open Questions

+\item Find other classes of trees for which token swapping can be solved in polynomial time.

+\item Find other classes of trees for which coloured weighted token swapping can be solved in polynomial time.
+Currently, there is no known class of trees where coloured weighted token swapping is NP-complete but token swapping is in P. Two candidate classes are spiders, where coloured weighted token swapping is NP-complete but token swapping is of unknown complexity, and brooms, where token swapping is in P but the coloured weighted version is of unknown complexity.

-\item Characterize the class of trees for which the happy leaf conjecture holds for every token assignment.
+\item Characterize the class of trees for which the happy leaf property holds for every token assignment.
 Certainly the tree should not have the 10-vertex tree of Figure~\ref{fig:happy-swap-counter-ex} as a subtree.

-\item Is there a polynomial time algorithm for token swapping on any tree for which the happy leaf conjecture holds?
+\item Is there a polynomial time algorithm for token swapping on any tree for which the happy leaf property holds?
 This may not be easy, given the difficulty of correctly solving token swapping on a broom.

 \item Is there an approximation algorithm for token swapping on a tree with approximation factor better than 2?
-What is the exact approximation factor of Vaughan's algorithm?
-We conjecture that it is 2, perhaps even for the same example as used in Theorem~\ref{thm:Tight2} for the other approximation algorithms.
-The proof seems more elusive because a token can stray further from the path between its initial and target vertices.

 \item The example in Figure~\ref{fig:4-3-approx-example}, which defeats all algorithms that fix happy leaves, consists of a star joined to two paths.
 Such a \emph{two-tailed star} is like a broom with an extra handle.
 We conjecture that there is a polynomial time algorithm for token-swapping on two-tailed stars.
 This would be a starting point towards solving token swapping when happy leaves must be swapped.